 Python is an interactive language.
 The prompt ('>>>') indicates that Python is waiting for some input from the user.
 You can use Python just like a calculator, using the familiar mathematical operators ('+' '-' '' '/') to build an expression.
 When you press ENTER, Python evaluates the expression you entered, and prints the result.

-Within IDLE, you can use ALT-P (hold down the 'alt' key, press 'p') to access previous commands you have typed.
+Within IDLE, you can use CTRL-P (hold down the 'ctrl' key, press 'p') to access previous commands you have typed.
+You can change this and other keys in IDLE's preferences.